joelparkerhenderson/wordbooks/retail.md

 * [limited line](TODO): describes a department store that carries a limited amount of merchandise.
 * [link sales](TODO): placing a product next to another to encourage the customer to buy more than one product.
 * [logical adjacencies](TODO):  store layout follows a logical sequence e.g. how a customer would use a product.
+* [lookbook](https://en.wikipedia.org/wiki/Lookbook):  a collection of photographs compiled to show off a model, a photographer, a style, or stylist or a clothing line.
+Usually, bloggers or vloggers will "model" fashionable looks for that month or season.
+This gives viewers ideas on how to style outfits, or to show the latest fashions.
 * [merchandising plan](TODO):  A strategy for actual and projected sales for a specific period of time.
 * [merchandising strategy](TODO): the plan you have for positioning which product where.
 * [merger](TODO):  The combining of two or more retail organizations into one company.